Quiark/web3sec/README.md

 **Risks**:
  - typically, selling a NFT on marketplace for a very low price
- - in principle, any other signature based action can be taken after you approve the sig.
+ - in principle, any other signature based action can be taken after you confirm the sig in MM.
 Voting, selling coins or NFTs, ...

 **Non-risks**:
  - plain, unwrapped ETH cannot be transferred this way